Az Athenaeum kézi lexikona: Description

 In an ABC-like way, “using the latest advances, advances, research and data in line with today’s level of science,” so that the work can serve the interests not only of professionals but also of the wider readership.

-The publishers placed great emphasis on making the work a Hungarian-style work, ie it also deals in depth with scientific and artistic topics related to Hungary.
+The publishers placed great emphasis on making the work a Hungarian-style work, i.e. it also deals in depth with scientific and artistic topics related to Hungary.
 In addition, pictorial appendices (“16 color worksheets, 32 maps, 34 double-sided blackboards, 14 tables”) were filed to better process knowledge across multiple topics.
 The goal was to make the lexicon a library for all Hungarian families.
 At the same time, in order to emphasize its European significance, it was indicated in the description that the work could be a special Hungarian supplement to the famous German Conversations Lexicon.
 It was offered to customers in an ornate half-leather binding for HUF 14, and in a laced version for HUF 12.